 While many major card issuers offered relief to cardholders during the COVID-19 pandemic and streamlined their assistance programs to make it easier to participate, most of these programs have been scaled down.

 What else should you keep in mind?

-Some issuers might continue to charge interest while you are part of the hardship program, so the balance on your card may keep increasing, Opperman says.
+- Your issuer might continue to charge interest while you are part of the hardship program, so the balance on your card may keep increasing.

-And if you plan to ask for a hardship plan from one creditor, and then continue to use credit cards from other issuers, “creditors frown on that,” he says.
+- It can be problematic to ask for a hardship plan from one creditor, only to continue using credit cards from other issuers.

 What other options are there?

-If you still have concerns about your financial situation, Arevalo suggests contacting a nonprofit consumer credit counseling agency such as GreenPath, which can help you prioritize expenses and help you determine if there are areas where you might be able to cut expenses, such as gym memberships and cable bills.
+If you still have concerns about your financial situation, contact a nonprofit consumer credit counseling agency.
+These organizations can assist in prioritizing expenses and help you determine if there are areas where you might be able to cut expenses, at least temporarily, such as gym memberships and cable bills.